 - Finalists are interviewed by phone and selected by the supervisor who will manage the on-site assignment.

 - Offers are made by the Forest Service and BLM in March for spring/summer and in August for fall/winter.

-- A travel allowance is provided for a few GeoCorps assignments to help cover the costs of traveling to and from the work site.
+- A travel allowance is provided for a few GeoCorps assignments in extremely remote locations to help cover the costs of traveling to and from the work site.
 The project description will include information on a travel allowance if one is available.

 - Although GeoCorps has no official program to assist with student loans, participants may qualify, in certain circumstances, for some level of loan deferment or forbearance during the months spent in GeoCorps.
 Please see the Federal Student Aid website for eligibility details.